Access to Science

 Many Access students feel that they have not yet fully developed their potential and the programme offers them the chance to get to grips with the skills, knowledge and understanding necessary to succeed at Higher Education.

 Former students on the programme have progressed onto a wide range of courses such as zoology, marine biology, biochemistry, dietetics, physics etc. at a broad range of universities in the UK.

-Please note: you will need GCSE Maths and GCSE English grade 9 - 4 (A* - C) as a minimum before applying for this course.
+You will need GCSE Maths and GCSE English grade 9 - 4 (A* - C) as a minimum before applying for this

 Learning Assessment & Support